$562 million to fight gangs, guns and ram raiders: Law and order package announced

 Williams said they did not expect to have trouble recruiting more police: "It is a very popular career."

-Corrections Minister Kelvin Davis said it also important to try to break the cycle of crime.

-That will see $198.3 million put into rehabilitation and programmes that break the cycle of offending as well as funding for 518 extra Corrections staff over the next four years to support rehabilitation.
+The package will put $198.3 million into rehabilitation and programmes that break the cycle of offending as well as funding for 518 extra Corrections staff over the next four years to support rehabilitation.
 A further 100 Corrections staff would be recruited for women's prisons.

+Corrections Minister Kelvin Davis said it was also important to try to break the cycle of crime.

+He said the increase in youth crime and ram raids was a spike but not a trend.
+Asked if he believed the same was true of brazen gang warfare, he said he didn't want to speculate.

+"Those people who commit violent crime are being locked up," he said, explaining the number of gang members in prison has increased and "that's a good thing".

 "Larger prison populations are not a sign of success, they are a mark of failure.
-The majority of offenders have previously been in jail so if we want less crime, we must have less reoffending," Corrections Minister Kelvin Davis said.
+The majority of offenders have previously been in jail so if we want less crime, we must have less reoffending," Davis said.

 Faafoi said the package of law and order measures built on prior Budgets - noting total crime had remained relatively static since 2014.